T3tsuo/NBATeamsGameCounter/README.md

 For 2023/2024 season, between November 8th to March 14th.
 ```
 What year?
 Enter with this format. (ex: 2024):    2024
-Does your range of dates have multiple calendar months in them? 'y' for yes and 'n' for no:    y
-What is/are the starting and ending month(s)?
-Enter one at a time, in the ORDER you want, with no capital letter. (ex: november):    november
+What is/are the month(s) with no capital letter.
+Use this format (ex1: november ex2: november-march):    november-march
-What is/are the starting and ending month(s)?
-Enter one at a time, in the ORDER you want, with no capital letter. (ex: november):    march
 What is the start and finish date?
 ex:
 14